Published by The Stranger:

 See also: No Charges for Protesters – In Sudden Reversal, City Drops Charges Against Anti-Foreclosure Activists

 After traveling back to Haiti in August to produce this film, I began an apprenticeship at The Stranger last month.

-Today my news feature on striking berry pickers in Burlington, Washington is out, plus the short video at right: Sakuma Brothers Berry Boycott – Workers at a Farm Outside Seattle Demand Better Conditions and Wages
+Today my news feature on striking berry pickers in Burlington, Washington is out.
+Sakuma Brothers Berry Boycott – Workers at a Farm Outside Seattle Demand Better Conditions and Wages.
+Plus this video:

 A few other highlights from Slog, including past reporting on the farmworker strike:

 - Convicts in College? by Ansel Herz – Seattle News – The Stranger, Seattle’s Only Newspaper

 - Occupy Wall Street: “A Constructive Failure” | Slog

 - Striking Haagen Dazs Berry Pickers Return to Work | Slog